-First, head over to the Cultural Center 78 E Washington St. (Washington & Michigan) across the street from Millennium Park, which happens to be my favorite building in the city.
-Woohoo!
-The Cultural Center reopened on June 2, 2021!!
+First, head over to the Cultural Center, 78 E Washington St. (Washington & Michigan), across the street from Millennium Park, which happens to be my favorite building in the city.
 The exterior is a classic example of Beaux-Arts, a trendy, classic style (derived from the principles of Greek and Roman architecture of classical antiquity) of architecture influenced by the 1893 World’s Columbian buildings Exposition.
 It was built in 1897 by Shepley, Rutan & Coolidge.

 An interesting book to learn about the 1893 World’s Columbian Exposition is The Devil in the White City by Erik Larson.
-It’s all about building the World’s Columbian Exposition, aka the White City, and murders simultaneously.
+It’s all about building the World’s Columbian Exposition, aka the White City, and murders happening simultaneously.
 I found it fascinating yet gruesome.
 It’s standard reading for those interested in Chicago history.
-I’ve heard for a while now that there is a movie being made, but no information of when it is due out.
-Rumor has it that Leonardo DiCaprio is playing the role of the devil.
+Rumor has it that there is a movie being made, but no information on when it is due out, with Leonardo DiCaprio playing the role of the devil.

 world’s largest stained glass Tiffany dome

-Time to head inside.
-Once you get to the Washington Street side, stand by the doors & look up.
+It’s time to head inside.
+Once you enter the lobby, look up.
 You’ll see the names of various authors & philosophers embedded in the stunning mosaics.
 This is your first clue of the function of this building.
 This half of the building was the city’s first main library.
-Next, you’ll see the city crest on the floor that was covered up (by a rug) for many years.
+Next, you’ll see the city crest on the floor in front of the grand staircase that was covered up (by a rug) for many years.
 Take the stairs up, and you’ll see the first of two beautiful domes.
 First, the Tiffany Dome in the Bradley Preston Hall (named for the distinguished clergyman, civic leader, and Chicago Public Library board member Dr. Reverend Preston Bradley).
 And yes, that Tiffany, Louis Comfort Tiffany, the stained glass master.
 Did you know his father was Charles Lewis Tiffany?
 He started Tiffany & Co. jewelry in 1837 in NYC.
 Quite the genes in that family, no?

 Here’s a book recommendation about Tiffany: Clara and Mr. Tiffany by Susan Vreeland.